 For the binding cream:

-- In a large bowl mix cream and yogurt until combined with a wire whisk or spoon.
-No need to use an electric mixer.
+- Mix ¾ cup natural yogurt and ¾ cup heavy cream in a medium bowl until combined with a wire whisk or spoon.
+Don't use an electric mixer.

-- Add eggs and mix until well combined but without beating.
-We don't want to beat the eggs much, only combine them well.
+- Add 3 eggs and stir until well combined without beating.
+We don't want to beat the eggs much; we just want to combine them well.

 To assemble the quiche:

-- Slowly add the cream covering the whole surface.
+- Slowly pour the cream mixture covering the whole surface.
 Don't overflow the walls of the quiche, but they will fill completely.

 - Bake for 35-40 minutes, until puffed and golden.